[Exeunt, with bare behind]

 Sure, I dreamed of the man being hounded from his mayoral perch in a gust of rancorous wind.
 The residents of Toronto finally fed up to action in the incontrovertible face of the fact of their city’s precipitous social and structural crumbling around them.
 Garbage strewn streets.
 Dysfunctional public transit system.
 An over-fed and indifferent police force.
 Rampant, out-of-control and mismanaged construction that no matter how many buildings that keep going up aren’t adequate enough to put a roof over the heads of the seemingly countless unhoused who’ve largely been left to fend for themselves in a way that doesn’t offend the delicate sensibilities of their more privileged neighbours.

 I wanted John Tory to answer for all that, his sluggish and reactionary policy pursuits over the course of the past 8+ years, if not the cause for all the above misrule, a very significant contributor to them.
 I wanted him embarrassed, chastised and/or humbled, not for any sort of failing in his personal life but in the type of ineffectual politics he pursued and could not be convinced otherwise about even in the face of mounting evidence to the contrary.
-I wanted John Tory chased from office not because of the type of man he was, but because of the type of mayor he insisted on being.

 Instead, we get the most pedestrian and cliched of reasons for his exit, the philandering husband.